-Why Sadie is supporting MWA on this #GivingTuesday
+Why Sadie is supporting MWA this holiday season

-Dec.
-3 is #GivingTuesday, the biggest day of charitable giving of the year.
+December is one of the biggest months of charitable giving of the year.
 Millions of people across the globe will donate to nonprofits in their communities – will you?

 Join me in protecting Montana’s wild public lands, for now and future generations.

 Wilderness has been on my mind a lot these past few years.

 I was born in Montana and grew up in Shelby.
 Some of my favorite memories were made in Glacier National Park, the Sweet Grass Hills, and the countless coulees spread throughout central and eastern Montana’s landscapes.